lifegoodbitamihka/notes/README.md

 Next, planning ahead is crucial for success.
 Anticipate potential issues and challenges that may arise, so you're prepared to tackle them.
 Write down your ideas and plans, then review them regularly to ensure you stay on track.
 Planning ahead will also help to reduce stress and anxiety, as you will know what to expect and how to handle it.
  - 来自n.p.m.

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming languages to stay organised and track your progress.
+Remember to take breaks and keep your workspace clean, as this will also help with your focus and productivity.
+By following these tips, you will be able to better manage your workload and achieve your goals more effectively.